ianmiell/concourse-meta-pipeline-example/README.md

 ## Usage

-To do the initial loading of the pipeline:
+To do the initial loading of the meta-pipeline:

 ```
 fly -t yourtarget set-pipeline -c meta-pipeline.yml -p meta-pipeline
 ```

+Eventually you will see the P2 pipeline run in concourse.
+It will update and re-run whenever the repository code changes.

 To delete it: